yunusemreerkesikbas/yunusemreerkesikbas/README.md

 **👨‍💻Frontend Developer**

 Hi there!
-I'm Yunus Emre, a passionate **Junior Frontend Developer** constantly striving to push boundaries and build innovative solutions within the tech landscape.
+I'm Yunus Emre, a passionate **Frontend Developer** constantly striving to push boundaries and build innovative solutions within the tech landscape.
 My journey is fueled by a thirst for knowledge and a relentless pursuit of crafting impactful software.

 ##  Technical Expertise